ContestOrganizationManagementPlatform/COMPOSE/README.md

 # COMPOSE

-Hi!
+Hello!
 This is Collaborative Online Math Problem Organization and Sharing Environment (COMPOSE), a place to write problems for these tournaments!
 The COMPOSE platform was originally developed by [Mustang Math](https://mustangmath.com/), a 501(c)(3) nonprofit organization of committed high school and college volunteers who are dedicated to promoting a spirit of collaboration among middle school students around the world and piquing their curiosity in mathematics.

 ## Tournaments Using COMPOSE